 You may find that some people you talk to have good intentions to make you feel better; however they may say awkward things such as, “You’ll be better off in the long run now that you’ve split up” or “Don’t worry, you’ll meet someone else eventually,” which may not make you feel better while you are sad and lonely.
 Try to talk with people who understand what you are going through such as a friend who’s already gone through a breakup and who can be supportive when you feel like talking, crying or when you simply feel sad.
 Surround yourself with people who will help you stay distracted by doing fun things such as going to the movies or doing other activities you enjoy.

 What if I’m not feeling any better or I’m starting to feel worse?

 Sometimes coping with a breakup can be hard to do on your own.
-This is especially true if you were dating your ex-girlfriend or ex-boyfriend for a long time or were very close with them.
+This is especially true if you were dating your ex-partner for a long time or were very close with them.
 It could also be hard to feel better after a breakup if the relationship ended on a bad note.
-For example, if you broke up with your Ex because she/he cheated on you, it would be completely normal to feel surprised and/or angry.
+For example, if you broke up with your Ex because they cheated on you, it would be completely normal to feel surprised and/or angry.
 However sometimes anger can become worse over time.
 You may want to consider having a conversation with your Ex to end things peacefully.
 It will ultimately benefit you and maybe even make it easier to move on.
 While it’s normal to feel upset that you were betrayed it’s not normal or okay to let that anger turn into violence.
 Sometimes people feel that they will never have another relationship and as a result they may use drugs and/or alcohol to mask the pain.
 Although it’s understandable that you may be sad or angry, neither alcohol nor drugs will ever make a situation better.

 How do I know if I should talk to a counselor or therapist?